 The Customer List shows you key statistics on your attendees and all their latest responses from your booking forms.
-All of this information can be searched, filtered and ordered to give you customised lists and reports.
+This information can be searched, filtered, and ordered to give you customised lists and reports.

 Filtering your results